 or MPI ranks per GPU; e.g. most often one rank per thread or core is not optimal.

-The second type of overhead, interference of the GPU driver with CPU computation,
+The second type of overhead, interference of the GPU runtime or driver with CPU computation,

 is caused by the scheduling and coordination of GPU tasks.

-A separate GPU driver thread can require CPU resources
+A separate GPU runtime/driver thread requires CPU resources

-which may clash with the concurrently running non-offloaded tasks,
+which may compete with the concurrently running non-offloaded tasks (if present),

-potentially degrading the performance of PME or bonded force computation.
+potentially degrading the performance of this CPU work.

-To minimize the overhead it is recommended to
+To minimize the overhead it can be useful to

-leave a CPU hardware thread unused when launching gmx mdrun,
+leave at least one CPU hardware thread unused when launching gmx mdrun,

-especially on CPUs with high core counts and/or HyperThreading enabled.
+especially on CPUs with high core counts and/or simultaneous multithreading enabled.

-This will leave free CPU resources for the GPU task scheduling
+This will leave some CPU resources for the GPU task scheduling

 Note that assigning fewer resources to gmx mdrun CPU computation